dogiv/couplearchive/README.md

 # couplearchive
+A program to download/save history from the Couple web app (couple.me)

+Update: the website went down permanently, so this program will no longer be useful.

-A program to download/save history from the Couple web app (couple.me) It will download all your "moments" files (or as many as you want).
+It will download all your "moments" files (or as many as you want).
 It will also download your chat history, subject to possible limitations of the browser (if you have a long chat history, Chrome may crash before it can load the whole thing).

 This script has only been tested on Windows 10, but might work on other systems.